Art-Sells/Arells/Build-Notes.md

 ### Home Page
 - Title
-- Bitcoin Price (Bull and Sloth Market)
+- Bitcoin Price (Bull and Sloth Market)(Purchase CoinGecko API)
 - Log In to Buy & Sell

-- - Home Page Becomes Account after Log-In/Sign-Up
+### Sign Up
+- Email
+- Password
+- Password Confirmation

+### Bitcoin Wallet Created
+- Address
+- Private Key (copy this private key and save it offline [and do not lose it], you will need it to export and send your bitcoin, if you lose your private key, you will be unable to export and send your Bitcoin)
+- Click continue only after you've copied and saved your private key (Continue)--- Account

-### Account
+### Account(Home)
 - Refer to (How It Works)

  #### Import